juandlizarazo/travelfever/README.md

-# Travel Fever
-Analysis of trends in travel to the US and disease outbreaks in the world
+# Travel Fever: An Analysis of Trends in Travel to the US and Disease Outbreaks in the World

 We used data  from four sources:
 * Using `Beautiful Soup` we scraped data from the WHO website that include news about disease outbreaks. (/data/whodf-dos.pkl)